maxbucknell/eisenhardt/README.md

 *	`magento_appdata` (`alpine`): Volume for Magento installation.
 *	`magento_databasedata` (`alpine`): Volume for MySQL data.

+#### Custom Containers

+Varnish and PHP are custom containers.
+These are available on the Docker Hub, but are also included in the main Eisenhardt repository.
+Move into the `dockerfiles/` directory, and run `./build.sh`.

 ### Docker Compose Files

 Eisenhardt is split into many different YAML files.
 This allows the